 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Maine’s Superior Court has 17 justices throughout its 16 counties.
-These are the general jurisdiction trial courts for the state and the only court that uses a jury.
+The state of Maine’s Superior Court has 17 justices throughout its 16 counties.
+These are the general jurisdiction trial courts for the state and the only court that uses jury trials.
 They may hear almost all civil and criminal types of cases except for family matters, civil violations, and juvenile cases.
-All Class A, B, C, D, and E criminal cases including murder are heard in Superior Court.
+All Class A, B, C, D, and E criminal cases including murder are heard in these courts.
 This court also resolves post-conviction reviews, lawsuits, and appeals from state and local administrative agencies like the municipal zoning boards and the Department of Human Services.
-Aroostook County has two Superior Courts, and all other counties have one.
+Aroostook County has two of these courts, and all other counties have one.

 The District Courts in Maine are the limited jurisdiction courts for the state.
 These courts have 38 judges that hold sessions in eight regions across the state, and they never use juries.
-District Courts focus on civil, criminal, and family matters.
+These courts focus on civil, criminal, and family matters.
 The District Court system was created in 1961.
 Some examples of cases heard in District Court are divorces, custody issues, property damage, and civil lawsuits.
-District Court breaks out Family Court as a division that handles all family-related matters.
-District Courts handle all traffic violations and juvenile delinquency matters.
+Districts have a family division that handles all family-related matters.
+These courts handle all traffic violations and juvenile delinquency matters.
 They can also hear Class D and E criminal infractions and civil violations.

 The Probate Courts in Maine were created by the Constitution in 1820.
 They have exclusive and limited jurisdiction over estates, trusts, name changes, adoptions, guardianships, conservatorships, and protective orders.
 This court also handles matters of mental health and involuntary commitment.
 The Probate Courts do not use a jury.
 Instead, a judge hears all issues and makes a decision based on the evidence.
 The Pine Tree State has 16 Probate Courts and judges, one for each county.
-Probate Court judges are elected, and they work only part-time.
+The judges are elected, and they work only part-time.
 Verdicts from Probate Court may be appealed directly to the Supreme Court.